minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

 ## Step 3: Transforming Data from Pre- to Post-Upgrade Representation
 After redefining the database objects that comprise the application that you are upgrading (in the new edition), you must transform the application data from its pre-upgrade representation (in the old edition) to its post-upgrade representation (in the new edition).
 The rules for this transformation are called **transforms**, and they are defined by forward crossedition triggers.

-1. First we will switch to the new edition.
+1. First let's switch to the new edition version2.

     ````
     SQL> SELECT SYS_CONTEXT('userenv','current_edition_name') sc FROM DUAL;